 These Christmas treats are different than your typical Christmas recipes, which makes them fun and exciting!
 An exciting and festive recipe to make with the whole family!

 Chocolate Covered Candy Canes are the perfect fun and cheerful holiday treats!
-Ready in under 15 minutes with no cooking!
 You can even add some festive sprinkles to jazz them up!

 You can even buy several colors of chocolate to make your tray even more colorful and festive!
 Feel free to customize them in anyway you want!
 From the Savory Experiments family to yours, happy holidays!

 If you loved this recipe that uses candy canes, check out my other easy Christmas treats recipes:

 If you are looking for even more dessert recipes, snag a copy of my Easy Dessert Recipes Mini-Cookbook.
 Available here for only $0.99, these easy dessert recipes are ready with less than 30 minutes hands-on time and are sure to please all your family friends.
 From no-bake to make-ahead, you are sure to find something you love!

 CONNECT WITH SAVORY EXPERIMENTS!

 Be sure to follow me on social media, so you never miss a post!